felix-zenk/iceportal-apis/README.md

 # iceportal_apis

 ### Description
-This module functions as an endpoint for interacting with the onboard APIs of the Deutsche Bahn ICE and IC trains.
+This module interacts with the onboard APIs of the Deutsche Bahn ICE trains.\
+It can do various things from reading the trains velocity to telling you the distance to and the delay at the next station.\(Explore all functions below at **`Documentation`**)\
 This is an inofficial project and not acknowledged nor supported by `Deutsche Bahn AG`.
 > Note, that this module will only work while you are on a train and connected to its WiFi-Hotspot.